inconshreveable/muxado/README.md

 muxado is a modified implementation of the HTTP2 framing protocol with all of the HTTP-specific bits removed.
 It aims for simplicity in the protocol by removing everything that is not core to multiplexing streams.
 The muxado code is also built with the intention that its performance should be moderately good within the bounds of working in Go.
-As a result, muxado does contain some unidiomatic code which is commented on where possible.
+As a result, muxado does contain some unidiomatic code.

 ## What are its biggest drawbacks?
 Any stream-multiplexing library over TCP will suffer from head-of-line blocking if the next packet to service gets dropped.